reacli/cli-docs/content/options/scss.md

 ## Usage

-You can generate an `.scss`-styled component using the following command:
+You can generate an `.scss`-styled component (same for hook) using the following command:
 ```bash
 reacli component ./my-super-component --scss
 ```